juanpas97/SOC.io/readme.md

     - [New functionality] Add the option to add the ApiKeys through here
 - Misc
     - Integrate with Travis-CI (https://travis-ci.org/)
+     [Update] Probably we will use appveyor.com because of the problems that CI Travis has with .NET Framework.
     - Integrate with SonarCloud (https://sonarcloud.io/)
+    [Update] We will have to reevalute this requirement

 ## Compilation

 The project has been built using Microsoft Visual Studio 2019 Community Edition (https://visualstudio.microsoft.com/es/vs/community/)